The History of Draft King

 At the same time, I was able to build rapport with existing and emerging NFL Draft websites by setting up link exchanges.
 NFL Draft coverage is not a sum zero game, and I thoroughly enjoy reading the opinions of others who have taken the time to do the proper research, even if their assessments differ from mine.
 The more information that you have to take in and assess, and the more points of view you have available for consideration, the more likely you are to have a realistic overall view of the NFL Draft landscape.

 My approach is two-pronged, based on both evaluation and analysis.
 I played football in high school, but not very well: I had the height to be effective but not the strength and certainly not the speed.
-But I have a strong love for the game, whether it's in the booth doing color commentary on internet broadcasts for my alma mater (as I did for Father Ryan High School in Nashville in 2011) or watching an NFL broadcast on a big screen HD television.
+But I have a strong love for the game, whether it's in the booth doing color commentary on internet broadcasts for my alma mater, Father Ryan High School in Nashville, or watching an NFL broadcast on a big screen HD television.

 Evaluations are an important part of the process, but I'm not a scout.
 There are people who are far better at that than me, though I can certainly break down game film or even watch a live college football broadcast and see the good and bad of a given player's game.
 But what I am is extremely analytical, and I can take in a slew of player statistics and opinions and evaluations, match them up with team needs and expected areas of focus, and come up with what appears to me to be the most likely events to happen.